“Stop it,” the reaper said.

 “Oh.
 Er – yes.
 I’m not so good with the face to face stuff.”

-Gertrude patted her shoulder, feeling bones shift beneath her robe.
+Gertrude patted the Secretary’s shoulder, feeling bones shift beneath her robe.
 “Never mind.
 Come in.
 Come in, sir.”

 “Reaper Leeds – wonderful to see you again!”